RequestNetwork/docs.request.network/request-network-api/crosschain-payments.md

 **Warning:** Crosschain payments are currently only available in our staging environment at [https://api.stage.request.network](https://api.stage.request.network) and are not ready for production use.
 Use with caution.
 {% endhint %}

 Crosschain payments allow users to pay a request using a stablecoin from a different blockchain network than the one specified on the request.
-For example, a payer can pay an request for USDC on Base using USDT from their Polygon wallet.
+For example, a payer can pay a request for USDC on Base using USDT from their Polygon wallet.

 ## Benefits